lucaswoj/mllama/README.md

 - [x] Implement model loader caching with timeout and explicit unloading
 - [x] Integrate model loader with hugging face hub
 - [ ] Add support for tools
+- [ ] Dont download models from the chat endpoint, require use of pull
+- [ ] Dynamically populate response from tags endpoint

 ## Later